 Physiotherapy interventions are based around play and use toys and interactions with family members and other children to encourage infants to practice using their hands and legs to achieve everyday activities we take for granted such as reaching, rolling over and sitting.

 “The aim is to make sure that over those first two years the infant’s neurons are firing together so we can create strong neural pathways for using their bodies,” says Dr Spittle, who sees appointments at the MCRI and Royal Women’s Hospital, as well as teaching and researching at the University of Melbourne’s Department of Physiotherapy, School of Health Sciences.

 “It is why it is so important that parents of infants with cerebral palsy take a lead in this, practising these movements every day and providing stimulating environments to encourage their children to practice.”

 A study published last year reviewing the emerging evidence for physiotherapy or motor interventions for cerebral palsy found that child-initiated movement, task specific training and stimulating environments were all linked to interventions that showed moderate-to-large improvements in motor outcomes.

 Dr Spittle is now part of a team leading the world’s largest trial to investigate the effectiveness of early physiotherapy and occupational therapy interventions for cerebral palsy as part of a National Health and Medical Research Council grant.
-The team are in the process of recruiting some 200 infants across NSW, Queensland and Victoria.

-Banner image: The Baby Moves smart phone app in action.
-Picture: Royal Women’s Hospital
+Banner image: Royal Women’s Hospital